A Multilevel Monte Carlo Estimator for Matrix Multiplication: Abstract

 \section{Abstract}

-Inspired by the latest developments in multilevel Monte Carlo (MLMC) methods and randomised sketching for linear algebra problems we propose a MLMC estimator for real-time processing of matrix structured random data.
-Our algorithm is particularly effective in handling high-dimensional inner products and matrix multiplication, in applications of image analysis and large-scale supervised learning.
+Inspired by recent developments in multilevel Monte Carlo (MLMC) methods and randomised sketching for linear algebra problems we propose a MLMC estimator for real-time processing of matrix structured random data.
+Our algorithm is particularly effective in handling high-dimensional inner products and matrix multiplication, and finds applications in computer vision and large-scale supervised learning.